 We are pleased to announce that the Nonprofit Finance & Grants Summit has acquired the Washington Nonprofit Legal and Tax Conference from Webster Chamberlain & Bean LLP.
 These two conferences have merged to become the Nonprofit Legal, Finance, and Grants Conference, delivering more in-depth and diversified content to the nonprofit community than ever before.

-The inaugural 2021 combined conference takes place virtually on September 22nd and 23rd and will feature general sessions as well as defined tracks covering Nonprofit Legal Issues, Finance and Tax Guidance, and Federal Grants Compliance.
+The second annual combined conference takes place in-person March 16th-17th, in Washington, DC and will feature general sessions as well as defined tracks covering Nonprofit Legal Issues, Finance and Tax Guidance, and Federal Grants Compliance.
 Attendees can follow one specific track or move between them to create a diversified educational experience.
-Register before September 1st to take advantage of early-bird pricing.
+Register before February 18th to lock in our early bird rates!

 *CLE credits are subject to change and vary by state*

 This conference is essential in keeping you and your team up to date on legal, financial, and grants issues and changes impacting the nonprofit community.